 How to sew a plastic bag holder

-To make a plastic bag holder, you will need:
+To make one holder, you will need:

 • plastic bag holder pattern for the bottom and the body (below you’ll find instructions to make your own)